konnected-io/docs/security-alarm-system/installation/mounting-positioning.md

 ### Checking Wifi Signal

-To check the Wifi signal strength, open the SmartThings app and go to _Automation_ -> _SmartApps_ -> _Konnected_ -> scroll down and _Tap to view device status_ -> scroll down to view the _Wifi signal strength_.
-You should have at least 50% wifi signal strength for reliable function.
+To check the Wifi signal strength (after you've added the device), open the SmartThings app and go to _Automation_ -> _SmartApps_ -> _Konnected_ -> scroll down and _Tap to view device status_ -> scroll down to view the _Wifi signal strength_.
+You should aim for at least 50% wifi signal strength for reliable function.

 ## Mounting